throneless-tech/bitpart/README.md

 $ sudo dnf install perl openssl openssl-devel
 ```

-Use `cargo build` to build the crates.
+Use `cargo build` to build the crates within their respective directores.